Italian Australians: Post-war mass migration to Australia, 1946–1970s

-An important stage in this immigration program began with the Displaced Persons Scheme in 1947, which attracted over 170,000 displaced persons to Australia.
-MacDonald writes in this regard: The reservoir of displaced persons who could be recruited for Australia was practically exhausted by 1950.
-So Italy was the only catchment area which offered more eager candidates than Australia was willing to accommodate and who could then be screened selectively.
-Italians were still considerably less desirable than Central and Northern Europeans, yet they were preferred to Cypriots, Greeks, and Maltese not only because there were more Italians to choose from but also because it was hoped that a large proportion could be drawn from the "superior" peoples of Northern Italy.
-So they were admitted in greater numbers than had previously seemed conceivable, as a "third-best" type.

 Italy's postwar migration certainly grew out of the country's policy of industrial development.
 Although there had been a significant industrial growth in Italy before the war, the devastation wrought by the conflict left the structure in ruins.
 This factor and the return of Italian soldiers from the war fronts generated a surplus of population which turned to emigration as an alternative to poverty.

 By the early 1950s, Australian authorities negotiated formal migration agreements with the Netherlands (1951), Germany and Austria (1952).
 They also introduced a system of personal nominations and guarantees, opened to Italians, to permit families separated by the war to come together again.
 In addition, the Australian and Italian governments negotiated a scheme of recruitment and assisted passages, which became fully effective in 1952.
 As extensively outlined by MacDonald, the chain migration process, eased by the personal nomination scheme, seemed to be more flexible than the administrative machinery of the bilateral program.
 Personal nominees had a guarantee of assistance and contacts at their arrival in Australia, to help migrants to evaluate all employment possibilities.

 Since the mid-1950s, the Italian flow of migrants to Australia assumed a sort of mass migration.
 Either nominated by relatives in Australia as a major component, or as assisted migrants, a notable number of migrants left Italy for Australia.
 Unlike the pre-war movement, most of the migrants of the 1950s and 1960s had planned to settle permanently in Australia.
 Within these two decades, the number of Italians who came to Australia was so high that their number increased tenfold.
 Between June 1949 and July 2000, Italy was the second most common birthplace for immigrant arrivals to Australia after United Kingdom and Ireland.